Tutorial: Bankruptcy Court Records

 To look at the bankruptcy court file, copy down the case number in the index and present it to a clerk, who usually will ask you to fill out an order form.

 Very few bankruptcy courts provide indexes to their cases or any of their court filings online.

 Instead the federal courts use a proprietary electronic filing system called PACER (Public Access to Court Electronic Records) for court cases, including bankruptcy.
-You have to set up an account and pay a fee every time you access documents via PACER.
+You have to set up an account and pay fees to access documents via PACER.

 For information on PACER, go to the PACER Service Center website.